danielqum123/falconCRM/README.md

 that offer discounts to customers after they accumulate a specific amount of points from their previous orders, encouraging them to continue doing business with the same service provider.

+#Flutter
+The application was built using flutter and dart.
+The database was a noSQL database using Google's Firebase.